ArthropodAssault/PureCrystal-1.1/README.md

 Base stat changes:
 ===============================

 The totodile line each has their attack and special attack stats reversed.
 Special attack is now higher to better align with the line's typing.
+This applies to all three pokemon in the line.

 Item changes:
 ============